x157/x157.github.io/UE5/CommonUI/index.md

 (by default the one at the top of the highest priority visible layer) at any given time.

-To support this, your widgets must be derived from C++ `CommonActivatableWidget` and likely must implement `GetDesiredFocusTarget`.

 Widget inputs are configured via:

 - `DataTable` with row type `CommonInputActionDataBase`